cfjedimaster/LighthousePro/install/readme.txt

 If you find this application worthy, I have a Amazon wish list set up (www.amazon.com/o/registry/2TCL1D08EZEYE ).
 Gifts are always welcome. ;)

+Last Updated: 2/9/2011 (2.9.01)
+/config/ColdSpring.xml.cfm - version
+/config/ColdSpring.xml.cfm - New setting, datepickerdateformat - used to specify a dateformat for the jQuery UI date picker.
+Read the text in the config file for details.
+/views/pages/issue.cfm - updated to use the new setting

 Last Updated: 2/9/2011 (2.9)
 /config/ColdSpring.xml.cfm - version
 /controller/IssueController.cfc - corrects a bug where we weren't using the dateFormat mask